Pukaar (Pakistani TV series): Plot

 Samra moves away to live with her mum and Laali Maa finally wakes up and regrets everything she has done.
 She finally accepts Saarang as her grandson and also Samra but the latter is still unable to forgive her.
-Asfantyar visits Samra and his grandson and asks forgiveness and she forgives him and finally lets him see his grandson.
+Asfandyar visits Samra and his grandson and asks forgiveness and she forgives him and finally lets him see his grandson.
 In her imagination, Samra sees Fahad who tells her to accept her feelings for Saarang and gives his blessings.
-In the end, Samra finally forgives Laali Maa and her and Saarang finally confess their love for each other.
+In the end, Samra finally forgives Laali Maa and she and Saarang finally confess their love for each other.